c9s/guts/README.md

 Gutscript is a language makes your life easier, it allows you write less code to compile a workable PHP code.

-Gutscript compiler is written in Go, Go is faster 10+ times than PHP, hence the compilation is fast, and of course you can compile sources concurrently.
+Gutscript compiler is written in Go, Go is faster 10+ times than PHP, thus the compilation is fast, and of course you can compile sources concurrently.

 Gutscript takes the good stuffs from Haskell, Perl6, Go and GutsScript, you can write